ChickenProp/chickenprop.github.com/_posts/2024-03-28-uk-crypto-taxes.md

 > HMRC does not consider cryptoassets to be currency or money.

-So I think that no, stablecoins are not an exception; and that coinbase's USDC interest counts as miscellaneous (and non-foreign) income, not personal savings income, unless you decide that staking income is also personal savings income.
+So I think that no, stablecoins are not an exception.
+And I weakly guess that coinbase's USDC interest counts as miscellaneous (and non-foreign) income, not personal savings income, unless you decide that staking income is also personal savings income.

 ### What if there's a fork?